akai-z/eslint-config/README.md

-# Node.js ESLint Config Base
+# Node.js ESLint Shareable Config

 This is an ESLint shareable config for my Node.js projects.